Sometimes a 3D printer is used to create an exact model of a patient's body to help plan complex operations for Wilms tumor.

 - What treatments are available, and which do you recommend?

-- What types of side effects can I expect from each treatment?
+- What types of side effects can these treatments cause?

-- Will I need to restrict my child's activity or change his or her diet during treatment?
+- Will I need to restrict my child's activity or change the diet during treatment?

 - What's my child's outlook?